 Pressing Flowers Dry

 To press flowers, place the blossoms between two sheets of newsprint.
+This is very similar to press drying leaves.
 When placing flowers, be sure to avoid overlapping petals or leaves.
 Open a large dictionary or telephone book.
 Please the newsprint and blossoms between the book pages and press down.
 Place additional books or heavy objects on the dictionary or telephone book for additional weight and let dry for three to five days.
 Carefully remove the flowers, as the blossoms are delicate after the pressing process.